-Preheat the oven to 325 degrees F. Line 30 cupcake cups with paper liners.
+Preheat the oven to 325 degrees F. Line 30 to 32 cupcake cups with paper liners.
+If you are using larger paper liners, you'll only need about 24 to 26.

-Mix the dry ingredients (cake mix through salt) in a mixing bowl.
-Add everything else (water through vanilla) and stir to blend.
-With an electric mixer, beat on medium-high speed for 2 minutes.
+Mix the dry ingredients in a mixing bowl.
+Add remaining ingredients.
+With an electric mixer, beat on medium speed for about 2 minutes.
 Batter will be slightly lumpy, but that is okay.

 Spoon batter into cups and bake for 25-28 minutes or cupcakes spring back when touched and a toothpick inserted comes out clean.
 Let cool completely and frost with white or caramel icing.